Boro23-wq/boro-blogs/content/blog/react/context-api-vs-redux.md

 export default ProductsPage
 ```

-The Context.Consumer actually requires a function as a child.
+The <Context.Consumer> actually requires a function as a child.
 The function receives the current context value and returns a React node.
-The context is the exact same object passed to value in our ShopContext.Provider.
+The context is the exact same object passed to value in our <ShopContext.Provider>.

 ## <a name="better">Which is better?
 Redux or Context?</a>

-Let's be honest there's no definitive answer to this question yet.
+Being very honest, there's no definitive answer to this question yet.
 As we have clearly seen that Redux, in order to work coherently within the React ecosystem requires a few extra libraries to set up.
 This takes a toll on any application as it increases the bundle size of the application to be shipped.
 While Context being just another React hook requires very less configuration to beat the similar purpose of prop drilling.

 To be more decisive I would say I would choose Context for applications that require less frequent updates on the other hand with more complex state having immediate or frequent updates, I would choose Redux by a margin.
 This is just to avoid the unneccessary re-render on each update on Context.
 Since Context happens to re-render the components in every state update, it is only viable to make use of Redux that only re-renders the updated components.